 What is a JSON patch (RFC 6902)?

-RFC 6902 defines a JSON Patch format: an array of operations (add, remove, replace, move, copy, test) that describe how to transform one JSON document into another.
+RFC 6902 defines a JSON Patch: an array of operations (add, remove, replace, move, copy, test) that transform one document into another.
 Example: [{"op":"replace","path":"/count","value":6}].
-JSON Patch is used in REST APIs for partial resource updates (HTTP PATCH method).
+Use Copy patch to export ops for HTTP PATCH or libraries like fast-json-patch.

 Can this tool compare nested objects and arrays?

-What does JSON Diff Tool do?
+What does the JSON Diff tool do?

 Privacy, accuracy, and trust